The system by which an institution structures its school year. Three common types are semester, quarter and trimester.

 Federally funded, these programs provide services to students from first-generation, limited-income families, as well as students with disabilities.
 Services may include tutoring, counseling and academic advising.

-A professional staff member in the admissions or enrollment services officer who provides information about college admissions, financial aid and other college services for prospective applicants, parents, counselors and others.
+A professional staff member in the admissions or enrollment services office who provides information about college admissions, financial aid and other college services for prospective students, parents, counselors and others.

 Admissions standards/Entrance requirements